 Currently, iOS devices, Android devices, Windows PCs, and Macs are supported, and you actually need to have one of these so that you can actually stream content to it; the Chromecast won’t work without a secondary device to supply the streaming content.
 Although it’s a relatively new device that doesn’t offer quite as many services (which I’ll discuss below), that hasn’t stopped consumers from grabbing “millions” of them, according to Google.
 And who can blame them?
 Chromecasts are sold for just $35 in the US, which makes them the cheapest option.

 They’re available from sources like Amazon and Google Play, so they should be available in the U.S., Canada, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Spain, Sweden, and the UK.
 The price may be a bit higher than it is in the U.S. due to currency exchange rates, but the Chromecast is still a generally much cheaper option than an Apple TV or Roku.
-Several months ago, we reviewed the Chromecast to check it out, which I recommend that you read.

 The device is extremely easy to set up as one end is an HDMI connector, so all you have to do is plug it into your TV.
 The mini-USB port can be plugged into any USB power supply or into the TV itself if it has a USB port.
 This power source is necessary because HDMI doesn’t supply any power with its video and audio signals (unless you have an MHL-compliant TV).
 Afterwards, follow the instructions provided to connected to your WiFi network, and you’ll be able to stream any Chromecast-supported service.